Simulation Model Portability

 The ECSS has now taken the lead for further iterations of the SMP2 standard.
 At first, it has been published as a Technical Memorandum ECSS-E-TM-40-07 and in 2020 it become the ECSS standard ECSS-E-ST-40-07.
+The first implementations have already been released by several stakeholders in the European Space Industry.
+Simulations models have already been exchanged, using the new ECSS SMP between SIMULUS (ESA) and SimTG (AIRBUS D&S) simulators.

+An update of the ECSS SMP E-40-07 is currently ongoing to specify the exchanged artefacts; called ECSS SMP Level 2 used to instantiate, configure and schedule a model execution.
+It is a collection of XSD files that define the model exchange format.